-According to the BrainStation 2019 Digital Skills Survey, 79 percent of data respondents did not begin their career in data, and 65 percent have been working in it for five years or less.
+According to a recent BrainStation Digital Skills Survey, 79 percent of data respondents did not begin their career in data, and 65 percent have been working in it for five years or less.
 This suggests that while the data field is growing fast, it is still in the early stages of its development, with multiple career paths available.
-In fact, the survey found that while the aforementioned demand is typically associated with "Data Scientists," a majority of data professionals currently work under different titles, most notably “Data Analyst” and “Business Analyst.”
+In fact, the survey found that while the aforementioned demand is typically associated with “Data Scientists,” a majority of data professionals currently work under different titles, most notably “Data Analyst” and “Business Analyst.”

 Data Analysts find meaningful insights from data, effectively finding answers to a given set of questions from data.
 Data Scientists, on the other hand, aim to predict the future using past patterns and trends.
 In short, Data Scientists develop, Data Analysts optimize.

 Data Scientist is generally a more senior position involving more technical expertise.
 Data analytics can be considered a more entry-level field; it’s more narrowly focused on business intelligence (BI), which might remove barriers to entry for people who have the skills but not the degree.

 Traditionally speaking, the difference has been rooted in professional and educational backgrounds, with Data Scientists typically earning graduate-level, or higher, degrees, while Data Analysts can enter the field with a bachelor’s degree and specialized data analytics training.
 Increasingly, a distinction is found in the tools different data professionals rely on, too: Data Scientists tend to have more experience working in more programming languages—less Excel, more Python—or with other relevant technology.

 Here are some of the other differences between Data Analysts and Data Scientists.

 When it came to what technology data professionals were using, Excel emerged as the most widely used tool in the Digital Skills Survey, at close to 81 percent.
 This was followed by SQL, Python, and Tableau.